-Promotional Links: Articles cannot have advertorial/promo links in the body.
-However, links may be included in your bio as long as they aren’t written as a call to action (eg. “Jane Smith writes for sites such as abc.com” or “Information credit to abc.com”, NOT “Use abc.com for…” ).
-Links may be included in the article body if they refer to research, such as a study or a poll) or news, or credit a specific outside article.
+Promotional Links: Articles cannot have advertorial/promo links or branded, naked or generic (“click here”) anchors.
+Links may be included in your bio as long as they aren’t written as a call to action (eg. “Jane Smith writes for sites such as abc.com” or “Information credit to abc.com”, NOT “Use abc.com for…” ).
+Links in the article body should be informational (e.g. “About Us”) not advertorial or promotional such as links to a sales page.

-Bio: Please include a high-quality, professional headshot and short bio with your Twitter handle and any other contact info.
+Bio: Please include a high-quality, professional headshot and short bio with your Facebook, Twitter or other contact info.
 Articles cannot be accepted without a bio and headshot.

 Topic: Anything within your expertise or interest that’s entrepreneur-related.
 Some examples:

 Tips on running a business based on your own experience

 Reporting on small business trends and how to leverage each trend in your business

 Submitting an Article Already Published or Posted Elsewhere

 We greatly prefer original articles, to protect both of us from Google penalties for duplicate content.
 If you want to submit an article that has appeared anywhere else on the Internet, you must include the URL link of the page where it appears.
 In doing so, you can confirm that you hold all rights to the article and it has not appeared anywhere else except at the link you send.
 If approved, we will credit the original post at the end of your article.